 A small current with a long history: electrolysis hair removal

 2pass Clinic’s latest electrolysis machine is a miracle of technological ingenuity: state-of-the-art and efficient.
-Nevertheless, electrolysis hair removal has been around for almost 150 years.
+Nevertheless, electrolysis hair removal has been around for more then a century (almost 150 years).
 Let’s dive into the history of electrolysis hair removal with this infographic, followed by the whole story!

 Before the invention of electrolysis, hairs were removed only for medical reasons.
 The techniques used, such as hot needles inserted into the hair follicle, were more like torture.